India

 Economic Impact

-About 34% of India's exports to the EU market are eligible for reduced tariffs granted by the Standard GSP.
+Share of India's exports to the EU in 2023 that were eligible for reduced tariffs granted by the Standard GSP.

 Preference utilisation and export diversification